chuckbyrum2/chuckbyrum2.github.io/rancho.md

 - Milk

 ### Desserts
+- Greek Baklava
+- Apple Pie
+- Pecan Pie
+- Vanilla Ice Cream
+- Banna Pudding
+- Strawberry ShortCake
+- Cheese Cake
+- Lemon Merinque Pie
+- Chocolate Mringue Pie

 ## Daily Specials

+##### Extra Plate $0.50
-## Due to our concern for your health we will only cook your hamburger meats to well done.
+##### Due to our concern for your health we will only cook your hamburger meats to well done.
+##### All Orders can be carry out, just call us to order ahead.
+Thank You!